jkotlinski/apu-zombie-test/README.md

 ## Zombie Mode HOWTO

-To enter zombie mode, start pulse/noise sounds with NRx2_REG set to $x8. (x = initial volume)
+To enter zombie mode, start any pulse/noise channel with NRx2_REG set to $x8. (x = initial volume)

 To increase volume by one, write 8 to NRx2_REG.